 They seem to have this undertone of being unfulfilled with their lives, sort of like the really insecure Nice Guy™ in its final and successful format — in that they don't view other people as individuals but as a means to an end.
 They lack original thought.
-And they're compelled to gravitate towards the unique other with an intent to 'take' from them, whether it be their personal aspirations and ideas.
+And they tend to gravitate towards the unique with an intent to take from them.

 It's very predatory.

 And with my future goals in mind I came out of this experience thinking — that's not the kind of person I'd ever want to be.

 Took the day off to close a deal on my new apartment.
 But I forgot to eat.